BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: BBB-Voting Scheme

-\subsubsection{\textbf{Phase~1~(Setup).}}

-First, participants agree on system parameters, which are universal to voting.
-Next, the authority verifies the identity of every participant.
-Then each verified participant generates an ephemeral key pair and sends her ephemeral public key to SC (i.e., registration).
+$VA$ first verifies the identity proof of each $P$.
+For decentralized identity management (IDM), the identity proof is represented by the verifiable credentials (VC)~\cite{verifiable-credentails} signed by the issuer, while in a centralized IDM the identity proof is interactively provided by a third-party identity provider (e.g., Google).
+First, $VA$ verifies the issuer's signature on the identity proof.
+Next, $VA$ challenges $P$ to prove (using her VC) that she is indeed the owner of the identity.
+Further, each $P$ creates her blockchain wallet address (i.e., the blockchain public key (PK)) and provides it to $VA$.
+The $VA$ locally stores a bijective mapping between a $P$'s identity and her wallet address.\footnote{Note that the address of $P$ must not be part of identity proof to preclude $VA$ from owning an indisputable proof of identity to blockchain address mapping (see \autoref{sec:blockchain-specific-issues}).} Next, $VA$ enrolls all verified $P$s by sending their wallet addresses to $SC$.

+\subsubsection{\textbf{Phase 2 (Setup)}}

+$P$s agree on system parameters that are universal to voting -- the parameters for voting are publicly visible on $SC$ (deployed by $VA$ in a transaction).
+Therefore, any $P$ may verify these parameters before joining the protocol.
+Note the deployment transaction also contains the specification of timeouts for all further phases of the protocol as well as deposit-based penalties for misbehavior of $VA$ and $P$s.
+The parameters for voting are set as follows:

-\begin{compactenum}[$\;$] \item[1)] The first step in the setup is to agree on a common generator $g\in \mathbb{F}_p^*$.
+\begin{compactenum}[$\;$] \item[1)] $VA$ selects a common generator $g\in \mathbb{F}_p^*$.
 The value of $p$ is chosen to be a safe prime, i.e., $p=2\cdot q +1$, where $q$ is a prime.
-Let $n$ be the total number of participants such that $n < p - 1$.

-\item[2)] Any participant $P_i$ is later permitted to submit a vote $\{v_i ~|~ i\in \{1,2,...,k\}\}$ for one of $k$ choices.
+A safe prime is chosen to ensure the multiplicative group of order $p - 1 = 2\cdot q$, which has no small subgroups that are trivial to detect.\footnote{We use modular exponentiation by repeated squaring to compute $g^x$ $mod$ $p$, which has a time complexity of $\mathcal{O}$(($log$ $x$)$\cdot (log^2$ $p$))~\cite{Koblitz}. } Let $n < p - 1$. \item[2)] Any participant $P_i$ is later permitted to submit a vote $\{v_i ~|~ i\in \{1,2,...,k\}\}$ for one of $k$ choices.
 This is achieved by selecting $k$ independent generators $\{f_1,...,f_k\}$ in $\mathbb{F}_p^*$ (one for each choice).
 These generators for choices should meet a property described by Hao et al.~\cite{HaoRZ10} to preclude having two different valid tallies that fit \autoref{eqn:eq3}:

-where $m$ is the smallest integer such that $2^m > n$ (the number of participants).
+where $m$ is the smallest integer such that $2^m > n$ (the number of participants). \end{compactenum}